confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 --- middle

 # Introduction
-Until recently, there were few scenarios requiring data-in-use protections.
+Until recently, there were few scenarios requiring data-in-use protection.
 This is starting to change.
 Regulatory bodies worldwide are increasingly requiring data-in-use protection and privacy-enhancing technologies.
 Outside of regulatory requirements, companies are exploring:

 * Multiparty computation
 * Machine learning training & inferencing